 is enabled.
 This is physically correct but not the default for 3D projects created with

 Unity 5.6 and newer.
 By default lightsUseLinearIntensity is set to false.

 2D projects will have lightsUseLinearIntensity set to disabled by default.
 When disabled, the gamma color value is multiplied with the intensity.
-If you want to use lightsUseColorTemperature, lightsUseLinearIntensity has to be enabled to ensure physically correct output.
+If you want to use lightsUseColorTemperature, lightsUseLinearIntensity has to be enabled.